thomasjallerton/nimbus-framework/docs/gettingstarted.md

 * `stage` - The project stage that will be deployed to

-* `shadedJarPath` - The location where the fat jar is found.
+* `shadedJarPath` - The location where the shaded jar is found.
 Defaults to `target/lambda.jar`.

 * `compiledSourcePath` - The location where compiled nimbus files are found.
 This will be in the compiled annotation sources.
 Defaults to `target/generated-sources/annotations/` (Correct for default java projects, for other languages will likely change)